dequelabs/axe-core/doc/check-message-template.md

 ## Singular and Plural Messages

-If the message needs to to know how many items are in the `data` property to determine the type of language to use (singular or plural), you can structure the message to use `singular` and `plural` properties.
+If the message needs to know how many items are in the `data` property to determine the type of language to use (singular or plural), you can structure the message to use `singular` and `plural` properties.
 Use the syntax `${data.values}` to have the message output a comma-separated list of the items (`data.values` is provided by the template code for you).

 ```js
 // check.js